vinspdb/CICERONE/README.md

 ```
 ## Step 4: CICERONE Training

-Once the labelled examples have been generated, you can train CICERONE.
+Once the labeled examples have been generated, you can train CICERONE.

 ### CICERONE Global
 ```